charlieba/Datascience-Blog-Airbnb-Seattle/README.md

 The main findings of the code can be found at the post available [here](https://medium.com/@giovanib07/4-facts-that-will-make-you-thing-when-you-have-to-rent-a-airbnb-in-seattle-a8f42857389e).

 ## Licensing, Authors, Acknowledgements
 Must give credit to Airbnb for the data.
-You can find the Licensing for the data and other descriptive information at the airbnb link available [here](http://insideairbnb.com/get-the-data.html).Otherwise, feel free to use the code here as you would like!
+You can find the Licensing for the data and other descriptive information at the airbnb link available [here](http://insideairbnb.com/get-the-data.html).
+Otherwise, feel free to use the code here as you would like!